Senths02/portfolio/src/content/watch-party-data.md

 #### User needs: personal data
 >Insight from users would be fundamental to developing standards in the public's interest.

-Research participants from previous work saw high-level value in the concept and technology.
+Previous research found high-level value in the concept and technology.

 This pilot would allow users to determine tangible value by exploring some of the features in more depth.

 Including:
 - How a Data Pod can enhance privacy
 - The ability to see what data is used and for what purpose
 - How the experience changes when managing data _eg.improving inferences_

-Research also indicated that many users would need insight into current data practices, in order to understand and evaluate the proposition.
 <br>

 ![Users' provide insight](images/watch-party-data/user_needs.png)